WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 Then catch clauses are tried in the order they appear in the catching try block, until one matches.
 If a matching catch clause is found, control is transferred to the label of that catch clause.
-In case of `catch` or `catch_ref`, the arguments of the exception are pushed back onto the stack.
+In case of `catch`, the arguments of the exception are pushed back onto the stack.
 For `catch_ref` and `catch_all_ref`, an exception reference is then pushed to the stack, which represents the caught exception.

 If no catch clauses were matched, the exception is implicitly rethrown.